skycoin/skycoin/cmd/cli/README.md

    skycoin-cli [global options] command [command options] [arguments...]

 VERSION:
-   0.1
+   0.21.1

 COMMANDS:
+     addPrivateKey         Add a private key to specific wallet addressBalance        Check the balance of specific addresses addressGen            Generate skycoin or bitcoin addresses
+     addressOutputs        Display outputs of specific addresses
-     addPrivateKey         Add a private key to specific wallet blocks                Lists the content of a single block or a range of blocks broadcastTransaction  Broadcast a raw transaction to the network walletBalance         Check the balance of a wallet walletOutputs         Display outputs of specific wallet
+     blocks                Lists the content of a single block or a range of blocks broadcastTransaction  Broadcast a raw transaction to the network createRawTransaction  Create a raw transaction to be broadcast to the network later decodeRawTransaction  Decode raw transaction
-     addressBalance        Check the balance of specific addresses addressOutputs        Display outputs of specific addresses
-     createRawTransaction  Create a raw transaction to be broadcast to the network later generateAddresses     Generate additional addresses for a wallet generateWallet        Generate a new wallet
+     generateAddresses     Generate additional addresses for a wallet generateWallet        Generate a new wallet
-     lastBlocks            Displays the content of the most recently N generated blocks listAddresses         Lists all addresses in a given wallet listWallets           Lists all wallets stored in the default wallet directory send                  Send skycoin from a wallet or an address to a recipient address status                Check the status of current skycoin node transaction           Show detail info of specific transaction version
+     lastBlocks            Displays the content of the most recently N generated blocks listAddresses         Lists all addresses in a given wallet listWallets           Lists all wallets stored in the wallet directory send                  Send skycoin from a wallet or an address to a recipient address advancedSend          Create a custom send transaction from a wallet or address to a recipient address status                Check the status of current skycoin node transaction           Show detail info of specific transaction version
-     walletDir             Displays wallet folder address
+     walletBalance         Check the balance of a wallet walletDir             Displays wallet folder address
+     walletHistory         Display the transaction history of specific wallet.
+Requires skycoin node rpc. walletOutputs         Display outputs of specific wallet
+     checkdb               Verify the database
+     verifyAddress         Verify a skycoin address
-     walletHistory         Display the transaction history of specific wallet help, h               Shows a list of commands or help for one command
+     help, h               Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --help, -h     show help, can also be used to show subcommand help --version, -v  print the version
+   --help, -h     show help
+   --version, -v  print the version
 ENVIRONMENT VARIABLES:
     RPC_ADDR: Address of RPC node.
 Default "127.0.0.1:6430"